 These unaudited interim condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto for the year ended December 31, 2016 included in the Company's Annual Report on Form 10-K as filed with the Securities and Exchange Commission.
-The December 31, 2016 condensed consolidated balance sheet included herein was derived from the December 31, 2016 audited consolidated balance sheet included herein was derived from the December 31, 2016 audited consolidated balance sheet included herein was derived from the December 31, 2016 audited consolidated balance sheet included herein was derived from the December 31, 2016 audited consolidated balance sheet included in the Company's Annual Report on Form 10-K.
+The December 31, 2016 condensed consolidated balance sheet included herein was derived from the December 31, 2016 audited consolidated balance sheet included in the Company's Annual Report on Form 10-K.